facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-sketchy-code-use-forget.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: One or more React eslint rules is disabled. eslint-disable react-hooks/rules-of-hooks (1:1)
+[ReactForget] InvalidReact: One or more React eslint rules is disabled. eslint-disable react-hooks/rules-of-hooks (1:1)
 ```